-Planning on visiting Hat Yai in Thailand for a few days?
-Hat Yai is a city based in southern Thailand near the Malaysian border.
-Hat Yai is not as popularly as other places in Thailand but the city is packed with markets, history and temples.
+Hat Yai is a city located in southern Thailand near the Malaysian border.
+It is the largest city of Songkhla Province and has a population of over 156,000 people.
+It is not as popular as other places in Thailand but the city is packed with markets, history, and temples.
+What are the things to do in Hat Yai Thailand?

 - The Best Time To Travel To Hat Yai Thailand